cramik/font-project/README.md

 Things I didn't learn:
 - Why "from PIL import *" didnt work.
 If you know why, please let me know

+EDIT:
+I just realized, I could probably get it within the size constraints of JPEG if I chose to make it a square, instead of a very long image.
+I don't know if I care enough to try doing that